 - Topics List: Review a list of top topics of interest to school nurses.

-- Please be familiar with the NASN Style Guide for authors.
-It includes direction on formatting certain content requested on the submission form including APA formatting, providing and citing evidence-based references, listing your credentials, and more.
+- NASN Style Guide: Become familiar with NASN's style.
+This includes direction on formatting certain content requested on the submission form including APA formatting, providing and citing evidence-based references, listing your credentials, and more.

 - Review the committee's rating instructions for details on how submissions are scored.